 Data on minerals, metals, stone, clay, glass, and concrete

 - FAO (agricultural products and fisheries information - includes FAOSTAT, FIGIS, Globefish and other databases)

 - Statistics Division (includes COMTRADE - commodity trading statistics database - and other publications)

-- UNCTAD (international trade and development information - see especially Infocomm.
-Also includes Handbook of Statistics, UNCTAD Trade Analysis Branch (TAB), and Foreign Direct Investment Database)
+- UNCTAD (international trade and development information - see especially their Commodities topic page, as well as their Handbook of Statistics, Trade Analysis resources, and Foreign Direct Investment Database)